| | Hardware Memory: 1 Gb Ram is really a minimum.

 Macos X JDK version 1.5 is required.

 Java is also available on many other platforms: if in doubt, contact your vendor.
-To check your Java version type in the terminal: java -version
+To check your Java version type in the terminal:

-The following database management systems can be used with Cyclone: mySQL, Oracle,
+Database The following database management systems can be used with Cyclone: mySQL, Oracle,

 PostgreSQL, Sybase, SAP DB,